Julian, California: 21st century

 The region around Julian was hit by a multi-year drought starting in 1999, leading up and into the catastrophic Cedar Fire of 2003 following an extremely wet 1997–1998 El Niño cycle.
 Residents of Julian reported drilling wells up to 600–800 ft to strike water during this period, well over twice as deep as they have had to drill in the town’s history.
 This has also been controversially attributed to stressors from the development of weekend and holiday housing in the town by outsiders.
 Drought conditions were noted to have allowed the rise of beetle pests to consume Coulter pines in and around the community, as the pines do not have access to enough water to protect their trunks with sap.
 The drought-induced devastation of the Coulter pines due to the beetles has allowed some landowners in the Volcan Mountains to the immediate north of Julian to obtain exemptions from filing timber-harvest plans.
 These plans are normally required under the California Environmental Quality Act and effectively allow the state to regulate the logging practices exercised on a parcel of land, raising fears in Julian that overlogging might be technically permissible in light of the Coulter pine disaster.

 In recent decades Julian has become a quaint mountain resort, with most businesses oriented toward tourism and not local services.
 The main area of town narrowly escaped destruction in the 2003 Cedar Fire that burned much of the surrounding area.

 In 2004, an interviewing journalist noted that up to a third of Julian’s population had been affected by property losses associated with fire.
 The local fire district had recently removed property-tax benefit fees, making reconstruction more difficult for residents devastated by fires.
 Drought and infestation of the local forests by pine bark beetles was observed to exacerbate the fire season’s stressing effect on the community.

 Fire disruptions as of 2004 were observed in Julian to have caused the disappearance of populations of red-winged blackbirds, acorn woodpeckers, white-crowned sparrows, lesser goldfinches, scrub jays, Steller’s jays, nuthatches, or black-headed grosbeaks.

-Luxury home developments have expanded the community of Julian into the early 2010s.
-Luxury homes in these developments (such as the New England-themed Hoskings Ranch development), which often exceed $1 million in listing prices, are predominantly owned as vacation homes by individuals who principally live in La Jolla, with significant concentrations from Del Mar and Coronado in metropolitan San Diego.
+Luxury home developments expanded the community of Julian into the early 2010s.
+These developments (such as the New England-themed Hoskings Ranch development), which often exceed $1 million in listing prices, are predominantly owned as vacation homes by individuals who principally live in La Jolla, with significant concentrations from Del Mar and Coronado in metropolitan San Diego.

 In 2017, the Julian Arts Guild opened an art gallery in downtown Julian, Julian Arts Guild Gallery, where local artists and artisans display their works.

+On April 14, 2025, a magnitude 5.2 earthquake struck 2.5 miles miles south of Julian at around 10 a.m.
+Minor damage occurred, but no injuries.
+Some roads were closed because of fallen boulders.